 This message is among the 10 most important messages I have ever preached; yet, I do not recall ever having preached this.
 I have relegated it to the classroom and lecture hall, but I have never elevated it to the pulpit.

-Yet, I believe this truth needs to be trumpeted from the highest housetop, to everyone who will hear.
-Some here do not actually believe that the Bible is flawless, and that it is God’s revelation of Himself to us.
+Yet, I believe this truth needs to be trumpeted from the highest housetop to everyone who will hear.
+Some here do not actually believe that the Bible is flawless and that it is God’s revelation of Himself to us.
+[A sermon by Dr. Arnold Lastinger.
+Used with permission]

 I challenge you to read this message and read it until it sinks into your spirit.
 Then, give it to that friend who does not believe the Bible.
-Today, I want to give you four reasons why I believe the Bible, and a lot of supporting rationale.
+Today, I want to give you four reasons why I believe the Bible and a lot of supporting the rationale.

 “Every scripture is inspired by God and useful for teaching, for reproof, for correction, and for training in righteousness,” 2 Timothy 3:16